ywangd/levelhub/NOTES.md

 * Clickable user name and lesson name on News tab.
 * Revamp the setup tab to make it more comprehensive so setup is only one item of it.
 (It can probably be used to show weekly calendars?)
 * Private messages?
+* Support swiperight to go back for most of the pages except home, login, register and stamp.